ixion-spacecat/ixions-realm/content/blog/2025/2024-in-summary.md

 ---
 title: 2024 in Summary
+subtitle: The good, the bad, and the therapy
 redirect_from: /posts/2025/01-15-2024-in-summary
+date: 2025-01-15
 ---

 This is my submission for the 32 bit cafe {%link "https://32bit.cafe/newyear25/" %}32-Bit Cafe's Year In Review event{%endlink%}.